TAJD/personalBlog/_posts/2021-02-26-sql-overview.md

 categories: [Postgres, SQL]
 ---

 The purpose of this note is to describe some key SQL commands and when they might be useful to use.
 The note concludes with key resources and guides I've found helpful.
-The perspective is more towards commands which might be useful for running analytical queries rather than traditional database use cases.
+The perspective is more towards commands which might be useful for running analytical queries rather than traditional relational database use cases.
 Joins, for example, have been covered to death elsewhere.

 ## EXPLAIN and ANALYZE